scala/scala3/docs/docs/reference/metaprogramming/compiletime-ops.md

 ## Reference

-For more information about compiletime operation, see [PR #4768](https://github.com/lampepfl/dotty/pull/4768), which explains how `summonFrom`'s predecessor (implicit matches) can be used for typelevel programming and code specialization and [PR #7201](https://github.com/lampepfl/dotty/pull/7201) which explains the new `summonFrom` syntax.
+For more information about compile-time operations, see [PR #4768](https://github.com/lampepfl/dotty/pull/4768), which explains how `summonFrom`'s predecessor (implicit matches) can be used for typelevel programming and code specialization and [PR #7201](https://github.com/lampepfl/dotty/pull/7201) which explains the new `summonFrom` syntax.